nverjus/TodoList/CONTRIBUTING.md

 4. Create a new branch with the name of the bug/functionnality you're working on and comment on the corresponding issue that you are working on it.

-5. Write a set of tests that proove that your code is working.
+5. Write a set of tests that show that your code is working.

-6. Once your work is done;, push the code on your fork.
+6. Once your work is done, push the code on your fork.

 7. Finally, create a Pull Request to propose your edition to the main repository.